roscoestar/roscoestar.github.io/_posts/2019-09-08-spec-evo-mh.markdown

 ![mh-2.1](/assets/mh-2.1.png)

-Officially, Konchu is a Neopteran, but here I’ve included it as a basal Carapaceon (the group including Hermitaur, Ceanataur, and Shen Gaoren) due to its similarity to pillbugs, which are crustaceans.
+Officially, Konchu is a neopteran, but here I’ve included it as a basal carapaceon (the group including Hermitaur, Ceanataur, and Shen Gaoren) due to its similarity to pillbugs, which are crustaceans.
 Funnily, Neoptera is a real-world clade that actually would include all the animals that are included on this tree (beetles, ants, and wasps).
 Ants and wasps are more closely related to one another than they are to beetles, in the group Hymenoptera (name not shown).

 The next groups we’ll look at are the ray-finned fish (Actinopterygii) including Delex and, well, fish, and the Hexapoda, or six-limbed vertebrates, most of which are Elder Dragons.

 ![mh-2.2](/assets/mh-2.2.png)

-The assumption I’m making here is that, similarly to in the real world, lobe-finned fish (sarcopterygii) split off from the ray-finned fish, but instead of lobe-finned fish giving rise to the tetrapods, in Monster Hunter they split into two groups, the Tetrapods and Hexapods\*.
-Some real-life early lobe-finned fish had bones in more than four of their fins, like Eusthenopteron:
+The assumption I’m making here is that, similarly to in the real world, lobe-finned fish (Sarcopterygii) split off from the ray-finned fish, but instead of lobe-finned fish giving rise to the tetrapods, in Monster Hunter they split into two groups, the Tetrapods and Hexapods\*.
+Some real-life early lobe-finned fish had bones in more than four of their fins, like *Eusthenopteron*:

 ![eusthenopteron](/assets/eusthenopteron.png)